 - Never, ever take an unmarked car from the street or from the airport/station.

-- The price HAVE to be stated on the client's window.
-Usually is 2,40 PLN and 8 PLN
+- The price has to be stated on the client's window.
+Usually is 2,40 PLN and 8,00 PLN

-- Marks on How to Indentify a Proper Taxi: How to Identify a Proper Taxi - Warsaw
+- Check the marks on How to Identify a Proper Taxi - Warsaw

 - Make sure when you start the taxi meter shows the base charge.

 - If you can, confirm the price before entering the Taxi.